 We don’t sell/recommend equipment without a thorough examination of your situation and we don’t simply drop drones off at your front porch before disappearing forever.
 The systems we offer have gone through an extensive vetting process, ensuring we only deliver the very best the industry has to offer.

 UVT was born out of a passion for law enforcement.
 In fact, many of our team members currently and formerly worked in law enforcement and public safety, which is why we are committed to providing solutions, not just drones.

-A purchase from us unlocks a lifelong partnership where we will share our situational expertise, ensure proper program integration and implementation, and provide total follow-through.
+We provide many purchasing options.
+From procurement cooperatives like Sourcewell to leasing, a purchase from us unlocks a lifelong partnership where we will share our situational expertise, ensure proper program integration and implementation, and provide total follow-through.
 The latter includes 24/7 on-call support from a live representative, because we’re always here when you need us.

 If you have any questions specific to your situation that you couldn’t find here, give us a call at 844-595-8010 or send a message on our website.